 Finding a preparation method for a known compound is one of the most basic tasks an organic chemist must learn to do.
 Chemistry has a wealth of go-to places to start this search, some of which have been around for decades.
 Modern reaction searching systems allow great precision analysis, e.g. by yield, reagent, catalyst, etc. If you're concerned about reproducibility and procedural clarity (sometimes lacking in primary journal papers), Organic Syntheses is an excellent starting point.

-A selection of open-ended publications that contain authoritative reviews of interest to organic chemists.
+Here's a selection of open-ended publications that contain authoritative reviews of interest to organic chemists.

-This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 Generic License.